 Note: AFS is in use at University of Manchester and clients can be provided on the National Grid Service clusters if projects require them.

 iRODS stands for integrated Rule Oriented Data Systems.
 It is a second generation data grid system providing a unified view and seamless access to distributed digital objects across a wide area network.
-It is an evolution of the first generation Storage Resource Broker (SRB) which provided a unified view based on logical naming concepts - users, resources, data objects and virtual directories were abstracted by logical names and mapped onto physical entities thus providing a physical-to-logical independence for client level applications. iRODS builds on this by abstracting the data management process itself - this is referred to as policy abstraction.
+It is an evolution ofthe first generation data grid system Storage Resource Broker (SRB) which provided a unified view based on logical naming concepts - users, resources, data objects and virtual directories were abstracted by logical names and mapped onto physical entities - providing a physical-to-logical independence for client level applications. iRODS builds upon this by abstracting the data management process itself - this is referred to as policy abstraction.

-The ``integrated'' part of iRODS comes from the fact that it provides a unified software environment for underlying services which interact in a complex fashion among themselves.
-This idea is different to a toolkit methodology where one is provided with a suite of modules to be integrated by the user or application to form a customised system.
-IRODS integration exposes a uniform interface to the client application hiding the underlying complexity.
-SRB also had an integrated envelope methodology with a single server installation hiding the details of third party authentication, authorisation, auditing, metadata managment, streaming access mechanism, resource (vendor level), etc.
+The ``integrated'' part of iRODS comes from the fact that it provides a unified software envelope for interactions with a host of underlying services which interact in a complex fashion among themselves.
+This idea is different to a toolkit methodology where one is provided with a suite of modules (tools) which can be integrated by the user or application to form a customised system.
+The integrated envelope exposes a uniform interface to the client application hiding the complexity of dealing with details.
+SRB also had an integrated envelope methodology with a single server installation hiding the details about third party authentication, authorization, auditing, metadata managment, streaming access mechanism, resource (vendor level) and other information.

 iRODS currently has around 100 API functions and 80 command level utilities.
-These build on the integrated envelope adding more functionality and services.
+These build upon the integrated envelope adding more functionality and services.
 Functionalities include the following.

-I presentation containing more informatino can be found at http://tardis.dl.ac.uk/NWGrid/irods_2011.pdf.
-For an evaluation of iRODS in the JISC funded iREAD project see http://www.wrg.york.ac.uk/iread.
+For an evaluation of iRODS (the JISC funded iREAD project) see http://www.wrg.york.ac.uk/iread.

 Note: SRB has been used in the NERC funded e-Minerals e-Science project, the JISC funded Cheshire-3 VRE project and on the Diamond synchrotron facility. iRODS is under evaluation at STFC.